20tzwiller/Class-Notes-and-Homework/README.md

-# Unstructured_Notes
-Some projects and homeworks from my classes at Mendoza.
-Not an exhaustive list.
+Projects and Homework from my classes at Mendoza, including: Regex Transcript Cleaner, Sentiment Analysis, Webscraping, SQL Queries

 Advanced Stats Lab: Creating a glm model, gam model, and neural network model to make and evaluate predictions